-2 Business name/disregarded entity name, if different from above e. ns on page 3. following seven boxes.
-4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) typ.
-Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) Print or type.
-Specific Instructions LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member LLC that Exemption from FATCA reporting code (if any) ific P is disregarded from the owner should check the appropriate box for the tax classification of its owner. e e Applies to accounts maintained outside the U.S.) See S p 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name and d address (optional) 0) 6 City, state, and ZIP code 7 List account number(s) here (optional) Pa t I Taxpayer Identification Number (TIN) Enter your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid Social secu rity number p withholding.
+1 Name (as shown on your income tax return).
+Name is required on this line; do not leave this line blank.
+Print or type.
+Specific Instructions on page 3.
+2 Business name/disregarded entity name, if different from above following seven boxes.
+Individual/sole proprietor or C Corporation S Corporation Partnership Trust/estate 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single-member LLC that Exemption from FATCA reporting code (if any) F iji is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+(A-1)-4-1-10 bed Outer (see instructions) F (Applies to accounts maintained outside the U.S.) and address (optional) See S Viduress (number, street, and upt. of state no.) see institutions. ia address (optional) Š 6 City, state, and ZIP code 7 List account number(s) here (optional) Par t I Taxpayer Identification Number (TIN) your fire in appropriate box.
+The fire provided material in hame given on the avoid urity number reside p withholding.
 For individuals, this is generally your social security number (SSN).
 However, for a nt alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
 For other s, it is your employer identification number (EIN).
-If you do not have a number, see How to get a

-Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Number To Give the Requester for guidelines on whose number to enter.
+If you do not have a number, see How to get a - - TIN, la in the decedant le in more than one harrie, eee the metractione for into 117 ties eee 177 at 74 and and dentification number Numb er To Give the Requester for guidelines on whose number to enter.
+Par Certification Unde penalties of perjury, I certify that: 2.
+I ar Ser number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issun not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been now vice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) to onger subject to backup withholding; and otified by the Internal Revenue 3.
+I ar n a U.S. citizen or other U.S. person (defined below); and 1 The EATCA code(a) entered on this form (if any) indicating that I am exempt from EATCA reporting in correct